 About

-Her audio-visual work sits somewhere between the folds of artists’ moving images, experimental documentaries and essay film traditions.
-Her most recent film On the Tenderness of Men was exhibited at the Architecture and Design Museum Helsinki (4.24-1.25) and screened at Thessaloniki International Documentary Festival and Diagonale Festival of Austrian Film.
+Her audio-visual work sits in the folds of the artists’ moving image, documentary, and essay film traditions.
+Her most recent film, On the Tenderness of Men, was exhibited at the Architecture and Design Museum Helsinki (4.24-1.25).
+The festival version premiered at the Thessaloniki International Documentary Festival in 2025, followed by screenings at the Diagonale Festival of Austrian Film, amongst other film festivals.

 “Keren Cytter and the Heimatfilm: Through the Lens of Geographical and Cultural Displacement” in Travellers, Wanderers, Nomads and Visitors: Thinking German Film History from the Margins.
-Berghahn Books (forthcoming 2025)
+Berghahn Books (forthcoming)

 The Communicative Power of Silence: ‘Why Are You Angry?’, Another Gaze 03 (2019)